patrick-crawford/WEB422-Backup/notes/react-forms.md

     }
     ```

     We have implemented the **handleChange(e)** method to be as *generic* as possible.
-Here, we can determine which form element initiated the event (using **e.target** and once we have access to the form element, we can pull it's value and name using the properties (**value** ane **name** respectfully).
+Here, we can determine which form element initiated the event (using **e.target**) and once we have access to the form element, we can pull it's value and name using the properties (**value** ane **name** respectfully).
 Finally, using those values, we can set the matching peroperty in the state using the syntax: **`{[name]:value}`**.

-By matching up the **value** and **onChange** methodson components in our form with functionality internal to our component, we can ensure that whenever the value of "state" changes, the corresponding form control changes as well.
+By matching up the **value** and **onChange** methods on components in our form with functionality internal to our component, we can ensure that whenever the value of "state" changes, the corresponding form control changes as well.
 Similairly, whenever our form control changes, the corresponding property in the "state" should also change.

 Next, you will notice that we have wired up our component to handle the "submit" event of the `<form>`.
 This is similar to what we did back in Week 2 with jQuery, ie: prevent the form from submitting using the expected behaviour and instead, submit the data ourselves using AJAX (ie: to an API endpoint using **PUT** or **POST**)